billfitzgerald/infosec-primer/testing_scenarios.md

 ## E6.1 Summary

 Most applications employ usernames and passwords to provide individual access to user accounts.
 Because usernames and passwords provide full access to an account, protecting usernames and passwords is essential.
-Some aspects of password handling cannot be observed by an end user - for example, what [hashing](glossary.md#h.glossary-hash-function) scheme has been used for internal password storage.
+Some aspects of password handling cannot be observed by an end user -- for example, which [hashing](glossary.md#h.glossary-hash-function) scheme has been used for internal password storage.
 Others can be observed or inferred through end-user tests.
 This section covers the tests that can be performed by an end user without access to the internals or implementation details of an application.

 ## E6.2 Exploitability and Impact

-If an adversary gains access to an account's username and password, it is highly exploitable - the entire account and its contents can be accessed.
-But, the vulnerabilities described in this section all require first gaining access to a target's email account, network traffic, or the service's internal storage.
+If an adversary gains access to an account's username and password, it is highly exploitable -- the entire account and its contents can be accessed.
+But the vulnerabilities described in this section all require first gaining access to a target's email account, network traffic, or the service's internal storage.
 This moderates the risk that these vulnerabilities can pose.

 Sending sensitive information in URLs as described in Section E1 [Sensitive Information in URLs](testing_scenarios.md#h.testing-url-info) can also contribute to attacks targeting usernames and passwords.